FantasticFiasco/serilog-sinks-udp/README.md

   .CreateLogger();
 ```

-Used in conjunction with [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) the sink can also be configured in the following way:
+Used in conjunction with [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) the same sink can be configured in the following way:
 ```json
 {
   "Serilog": {